Eliza Buckley Ingalls

 Eliza Buckley Ingalls (August 24, 1848 – February 9, 1918) was an American temperance activist.
-Active in local and national activities of the Woman's Christian Temperance Union (WCTU), for twenty-seven years (1891-1918), Ingalls served as president of the federated white ribbon unions of St. Louis; and for twenty years, as superintendent of the national union's Anti-Narcotics Department.
+Active in local and national activities of the Woman's Christian Temperance Union (WCTU), Ingalls served as President of the St. Louis WCTU for 27 years (1891-1918); and as Superintendent of the National WCTU's Anti-Narcotics Department for 10 years.

-Early years
+Early life and education

 Eliza ("Lide") Buckley was born at Cherry Hill Farm, 10 miles south of St. Louis, Missouri, August 24, 1848, where the early years of her life were spent.

+She received her early education in the local public schools, later taking a college course in Philadelphia, Pennsylvania.

+Interested in temperance work early in life, she was admitted by special dispensation into the International Organisation of Good Templars (IOGT) at 14 years of age.

 Career

-In 1880, she married Fred H. Ingalls, a successful merchant in St. Louis, Missouri.
+In 1880, she married Fred H. Ingalls, a merchant in St. Louis.